Stephen Chalke

 Stephen Chalke (born 5 June 1948) is an English author and publisher, particularly of books on cricket and cricketers.

 Chalke was born in Salisbury, Wiltshire.
 He has two undergraduate degrees – one in Drama, English and Philosophy, the other in Mathematics – and a postgraduate degree in English Literature.
 He has taught in adult, further and higher education, but since the late 1990s he has increasingly concentrated on writing and publishing.
 For many years he worked for the Open University.
 In an article in the 2010 edition of Wisden Cricketers' Almanack he is identified as "an author, publisher and captain of the Winsley Third XI".
 He retired from playing cricket in 2013 at the age of 65.

 Chalke's cricket-writing career began after he received some coaching from the former Somerset player Ken Biddulph in the early 1990s.
 He wrote down some of Biddulph's reminiscences, then interviewed other players from the 1950s and collected their cricket memories into his first book, Runs in the Memory.
 None of the publishers he approached thought the book was commercially viable, so he formed his own publishing firm, Fairfield Books, and published it himself.
 Its first review was in The Guardian where Frank Keating named it as his Sports Book of the Year.

-Through Fairfield Books, Chalke has written and published several biographical and historical cricket books.
+Through Fairfield Books, Chalke has written and published numerous biographical and historical cricket books.
 His collaboration with Geoffrey Howard, At the Heart of English Cricket, won the 2002 Cricket Society Book of the Year Award, and he has three times won the Wisden Book of the Year award: in 2004 with No Coward Soul (his biography of Bob Appleyard, co-written with Derek Hodgson), in 2008 with Tom Cartwright – The Flame Still Burns and in 2024 with One Hell of a Life (his biography of Brian Close).
 In 2009 he won the National Sporting Club's Cricket Book of the Year with The Way It Was – Glimpses of English Cricket's Past, a collection of more than 100 articles written for The Wisden Cricketer, Wisden Cricket Monthly and The Times.
 The Way It Was won the 'Best Cricket Book' category of the 2009 British Sports Book Awards.
 Summer's Crown, his history of the county championship, was the Cricket Writers Club's Book of the Year in 2015.
 In the 2010 edition of Wisden, he contributed a 10-page article on English cricket and the Second World War.